mturk/svcbatch/README.md

       Flags **[0|1|2]** determine how the SvcBatch will handle service failure in case it enters a `STOP` state without explicit Stop command from the SCM.

-      This mode will not set the error code when the service fails.
-The information message will be written to the Windows Event log and service will enter a stop state.

-      The typical usage of this feature is for the services that run for some time and then stop.

-    * **1**

       This mode will set the error code when the service fails.
 The error message will be written to